Should I Create an LLC or Corporation for My Crypto Activities?

-Unfortunately, losing crypto due to hacks or scams very much a thing.
+Unfortunately, losing crypto due to hacks or scams is common in the space.
 Just in 2019, we have seen high-level crypto hacks happen at major exchanges such as QuadrigaCX, Bithumb, and Cryptopia amounting to millions in losses.

 As of 2018, individuals cannot write off these losses as casualty losses.
 That benefit is only for corporations now.
 So if you traded on these exchanges as part of your LLC or C-Corp, you can write these losses off on your taxes.
 As an individual, you are not able to.